Reading time: Less than 4 minutes

 4-Take more breaks and go outside more.
 Many people feel guilty about taking breaks, but these breaks are so important for writers, I don’t think we should call them breaks.
 We should call them ‘planning sessions’ or ‘recovery periods.’
 It’s the downtime and the time off that allows us to engage the creative parts of our brains so necessary for writing.
 Better yet, to make the most of this downtime, get outside, into nature.
 Head to the nearest park where you can see plants and trees.
 This greenery is nurturing.

 5-Set priorities about what you want to achieve.
 Many of my clients complain that when they try to write, all hell breaks loose and they just don’t have the time.
 I get it!
 But the way around this problem is to write before all hell breaks loose.
-I worked on my book for 30 minutes this morning.
-Truth be told, I don’t really have time for that today, but it’s an important project for me, so I did it first.
+I like to write for 5 to 30 minutes every morning, before you do anything else.
 Always do the important before the urgent.
 The critical nature of the urgent work will be enough to keep you focused on it in the afternoon when your attention is more likely to flag.
 Give your mornings to the important work — your own goals and objectives, the tasks that are going to make your life better or help your career — when you have the most energy and attention.

 All work and no play makes for very dull writers.
 So, I am NOT suggesting you do nothing but work.
-Instead, I’m saying that when you work, make that work as productive as possible so you can have more time for the fun things in life.
+Instead, I’m saying that when you work, improve your focus so you can make that work as productive as possible.
+That adjustment will leave you with more time for the fun things in life.

-My video podcast last week advised how writers can get more out of their reading.
+My video podcast last week addressed how to find a story arc if you’re writing a memoir.
 Or, see the transcript, and consider subscribing to my YouTube channel.
 If you have a question about writing you’d like me to address, be sure to send it to me by email, Twitter or Skype and I’ll try to answer it in the podcast.

-How do you improve your focus?
+How do you increase your focus for writing, even during (or after) holidays?
 We can all learn from each other so, please, share your thoughts with my readers and me in the “comments” section below.
 Anyone who comments on today’s post (or any others) by Dec.
-31/18 will be put in a draw for a copy of the book The Hidden Life of Trees by Peter Wohlleben.
+31/21 will be put in a draw for a digital copy of my first book, 8 1/2 Steps to Writing Faster, Better.
 Please, scroll down to the comments, directly underneath the “related posts” links, below.
-Note that you don’t have to join the commenting software to post.
+Note that you don’t have to join Disqus to post.
 See here to learn how to post as a guest.
+It’s easy!